Skip to content

 Train and test¤

-To compute the theoretical energy, we can use jpc.linear_equilib_energy() (see the the docs for more details) which as clear from the equation above just takes the model and the data.
+To compute the theoretical energy, we can use jpc.compute_linear_equilib_energy() which as clear from the equation above just takes a linear network and some data.

 def evaluate(model, test_loader):